-- a French multirisk policy (All risks except) taken out directly with the leading insurance company AIG Europe under number 9.000.057; - (i) a German co-insurance policy named "Pro Dynamic Versicherung - Real Estate" under number F 10173.1542 taken out with the insurance companies AIG EUROPE, AXA VERSICHERUNG, CHUBB INSURANCE COMPANY SA, AXA VERSICHERUNG AG and ZÜRICH VERSICHERUNG with AIG EUROPE as leading insurer and (ii) a German terrorism co-insurance policy under number F 10173.1956 with the insurance company AIG.
+- a French multirisk ("All Risks except") policy taken out directly with the leading insurance company AIG Europe under number 9.000.057; - (i) a German co-insurance policy named "Pro Dynamic Versicherung Real Estate" under number F 10173.1542 taken out with the insurance companies AIG Europe, AXA Versicherung, Chubb Insurance Company SA, AXA Versicherung AG and Zürich Versicherung with AIG Europe as leading insurer, and (ii) a German terrorism co-insurance policy under number F 10173.1956 with the insurance company AIG.

-These policies cover the buildings for an amount at least equal to their restatement value or replacement value (including the cost of replacing machinery and equipment concerned by a claim in line with the value of the building in question and the capital disclosed by Prothin).
+These policies cover the buildings for an amount at least equal to their restatement value or replacement value (including the cost of replacing damaged machinery and equipment in line with the value of the building in question and the capital disclosed by Prothin).